LaszloLueck/RegionalWeather/README.md

 - The storage takes place continuously, which means that historical views are also possible.

 ## What currently work (in some parts, not as a complete project)
+- Store the plain results of owm as file.
+Reason: For later possibility of complete reload historic data in a (possible new) elastic index.
+Also if i made changes in index- or data-settings we could use this, because currently i store not all data from owm to es.
 - Read out the weather informations for configurable places
 - convert the json to appropriate objects in c#
 - establish a connection to one or more elasticsearch instances